 By sharing your thoughts on the content of the work, you will be helping your child to appreciate that writing is communication.

 Criticism should be of a positive nature, aiming at encouraging the child to go on writing.
 In the same way, discussion of the secretarial skills should be thoughtfully and tactfully dealt with.
 The child needs to feel that what he/she has written is of value.

-If the child wants to write a new word or one which he/she has difficulty in spelling, encourage him/her to look carefully at the correct spelling of the word, then cover it up and ask the child to write the word.
-Finally ask the child to check the word to see if he/she has spelled it correctly this time.
+If the child wants to write a new word or one which they have difficulty in spelling, encourage them to look carefully at the correct spelling of the word, then cover it up and ask the child to write the word.
+Finally ask the child to check the word to see if they have spelled it correctly this time.
 This LOOK-SAY-COVER-WRITE-CHECK approach is the one of many used by the children in class.

+MODERN LANGUAGES

-MODERN LANGUAGES Pupils from P1-P7 are taught French by their class teachers, who are currently being trained in the delivery of Modern languages through a three-year programme which aims to deliver the Scottish Government's strategy for modern languages learning, 1+2 Languages.
+Pupils from P1-P7 are taught French by their class teachers.
 At Cradlehall, pupils undertake most of their learning in English (L1).
 Our second language through which learning takes place is French, this is known as L2.
 From P1 pupils are introduced to conversational, contextualised French vocabulary and phrases which are built upon, year by year.

 In P5 and P6, pupils begin to study their third language (L3), currently Polish, our most commonly used community language after English.
 In P7 pupils study Dutch which allows them to better understand Dutch culture and customs and provide opportunities to engage meaningfully with local people during their P7 residential excursion to the Netherlands.

+MATHEMATICS

-MATHEMATICS Mathematics is an integral part of the environment in which we live and children are taught appropriate work within realistic contexts geared to their age, aptitude and abilities.
+Mathematics is an integral part of the environment in which we live and children are taught appropriate work within realistic contexts geared to their age, aptitude and abilities.
 Children who have difficulty with mathematics make most progress when the work they are asked to do is set at an appropriate level.
 Equally other pupils make most progress when they are being stretched as far as possible within levels of success.